QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 This section provides some examples to show the use of templates.
 JSON encodings are used to not imply a preference in this document.
-The fictional data model used throughout this section is shown as follows.
-This network model is inspired by the device model defined in {{?RFC7317}}.
+The fictional data model used throughout this section is shown as follows:

 ~~~~
 {::include-fold ./yang/example-network-systime.yang}